Update: As of Jekyll 2.0.0 it’s possible to have our GitHub Pages cake and eat it :)

 To change this add the following to Jekyll’s _config.yml:

 redcarpet: extensions: - hard_wrap - no_intra_emphasis - autolink - strikethrough - fenced_code_blocks

 This is also documented on the Jekyll documentation on GitHub about GitHub pages in the chapter Mimicking Github Flavored Markdown.
-For reasons unknown to me this isn’t available in the publicly available documentation on the Jekyll website.
+Unfortunately this isn’t available in the publicly available documentation on the Jekyll website.

 Unfortunately only the current master branch of redcarpet supports footnotes (and Jekyll doesn’t even support v3.0.0 at the moment) so with the default setup it isn’t possible to add footnotes to posts.